bananers/tapeworm-bot/README.md

 ## Configuration

-With that in place, you should then copy the provided `config-example.ini` to `config.ini` and replace the variables as necessary.
+This project follows the Flask method for [instance folders](http://flask.pocoo.org/docs/1.0/config/#instance-folders) so you should create an instance folder in the project root and copy `config-example.py` into `instance/config.py` replacing the variables as necessary.

-The `bot` variable is simply the token that BotFather provides to you when registering the bot.
+The `bot` variable is the token that BotFather provided when registering the bot.

-The `webhook_url_id` variable is simply a random string that the telegram calls to send new messages to.
+The `webhook_url_id` variable is a random string that Telegram calls when it receives new messages.
 The reason for this variable is to prevent external parties (not Telegram) from calling the API with rubbish values.
-Although, an IP whitelist should preferably be added either on GAE or in the source code itself.
+However, an IP whitelist should be preferred atop of this.

-The `project_id` variable is used when setting webhooks since we need a webhook endpoint for Telegram to call when setting the webhook.
-See the /webhook endpoint for more details in the code.
+The `project_id` variable is used to create the webhook URL that Telegram would call and since this project runs on AppEngine, the base URL used for assembling the webhook URL is `https://project_id.appspot.com`

-If you're developing this only locally, you should not need the two latter variables since they are only used for setting up the webhook details.
+The two latter variables are only applicable when the program is run in AppEngine since it doesn't apply when you are developing locally since Telegram requires a HTTPS endpoint and a public domain for webhook URLs.

 ## Simple logic extensions